Skip to main content

 What is SpaceOAR Hydrogel?

-SpaceOAR Hydrogel is a PEG-based hydrogel designed to temporarily create space between the prostate and rectum, and reduce the radiation dose delivered to the rectum during radiation therapy.
-It has been clinically shown to help minimize urinary, sexual and bowel side effects and help protect the quality of life for prostate cancer patients undergoing radiation therapy.1–3
+SpaceOAR Hydrogel is a polyethylene glycol (PEG) based hydrogel designed to temporarily create space between the prostate and rectum, and reduce the radiation dose delivered to the rectum during radiation therapy.1,2 It has been clinically shown to help reduce the side effects of radiation therapy on patient quality of life.²⁻⁴

-SpaceOAR Hydrogel has been shown to help minimize the risk of bowel, urinary and sexual side effects.1–3
+SpaceOAR Hydrogel has been shown to minimize the risk of bowel, urinary, and sexual side effects.²⁻⁴

 Fewer bowel complications